 Paul Bradley, our chief internal auditor and corporate fraud manager, said: "The figures from the National Fraud Authority show how much tenancy fraud hits taxpayer funded councils while it can also stop families in genuine need of homes from getting them.

 "This is why we are working with our partners across the North East to raise awareness of what tenancy fraud is and the harm it can cause, in order to encourage people to report it should they become aware of it."

-To report tenancy or any other kind of fraud phone 03000 266745, email: firstname.lastname@example.org, go online at www.durham.gov.uk and search 'fraud' or call in to any of our buildings.
+To report tenancy or any other kind of fraud phone 03000 266745, email: firstname.lastname@example.org, search 'fraud' on our website, or call in to any of our buildings.
 Information about tenancy fraud will be available on social media during RTFAW and can be found by searching #NEHousingFraud.